IbrahimSalaudeen/Mini-projects/README.md

 # Mini-projects
-This repo consist of different projects on python.
+This repository consists of different projects on python using different packages.